CoderDojoDC/scriptcraft/activities1.md

 9. So we're going to add case 7 to the switch.
 Exactly how this code works is a topic for another day, but for now just add this to the end of the switch statement, placing it before the "}":

-    case 7:
+    `case 7:
       projectile.remove();
       d = new Drone(projectile.location)
       d.box(10)
-      break;
+      break;`

 10. Save your text file.
 Now, when you start up your Bukkit/ScriptCraft server and join your world, you should be able to type

-    /js arrows.lava(self)
+    `/js arrows.lava(self)`

 And give yourself arrows that create a block of lava wherever they hit.

 11. To practice this again, create another case for fire arrows.
-Just add 'Fire' to the array of arrow types, and add an 8th case to the switch, changing the third line of the case to 'd.box(10)'.
+Just add 'Fire' to the array of arrow types, and add an 8th case to the switch, changing the third line of the case to:
+`d.box(10)`
 In fact, you can make arrows that create any placeable block by putting the number of the block in this statement.